Shashank01729/chatroom/README.md

 # Chatapp
-Just a simple app chat to learn how socket.io works
+Just a simple app chat made with socket.io

-# Heroku app
-Chat is hosted in Heroku and available in https://pezzetti-chat-app.herokuapp.com/

-## :rocket: Technologies

 This project uses :